-As a College within the ECA Group with reputation for student support and services we will provide quality services and personalised support to all of our students.
+As a college within the ECA Group has a reputation for student support and services we will provide quality services and personalised support to all of our students.
 We appreciate the need to give our students every support they need to succeed.